HiFiPhile/mj_pdf_reader/README.md

 - Credits to (@Derekelkins)'s pull request for adding the ability to remember last opened page.

 ## License
-MJ PDF Reader uses the GPLv3 license, the original app (PDF View Plus) was under MIT licnse
+MJ PDF Reader uses the GPLv3 license, the original app (PDF View Plus) was under MIT license